Kay13051976/Thailand-guiding-light-second/README.md

 - I have changed ERD and class in the models.py file many times because it is part of learning and caused me the problem of not being able to migrate the data.
 I could use the python manage.py shell and the same python I use in your views.py file to update the id value of each row in the database.
 I can also change them directly by using SQL on my database, wherever it's hosted, but I don't know SQL that well.
 So, I drop this choice
 Or, like permanently, can delete/drop the database and start over.
 According to the limited time I had left before the PP4 submission deadline, I designed to rebuild everything from scratch; it caused me to lose all the git committed history when I tried to look back to see when the bug happened to sort out the Heroku dangerous site I am not able to find it because I assume the bug occurs when I start to apply the bootstrap framework.
+- Run out of time to sort bugs by converting Django HTML to HTML and validating the code in the validator.w3

 ## Acknowledgments
 - Code Institute tutor and Slack community members for their support and help.